rust-community/content-o-tron/README.md

 Writing technical articles can sometimes feel daunting.
 Often an author will wait until they have spent a considerable time learning Rust before even considering sharing their experience.
 Even then, the act of sharing will often be done verbally with friends or as part of a meetup.
 Their unique insight isn't being shared with the wider Rust community.

 Another reason that prevents prospective authors from writing is the thought that someone else will do it better than they could ever hope to achieve.
-(We don't believe this, but we understand that it can feel that way.)
+(We don't believe this, but we understand that it can feel that way)

+### TODO: add what Rust is

-## What type of blog posts are we talking about?
+### What type of blog posts are we talking about?

 One of our best examples, is when the Rust team asked the entire community to help shape the programming language by write blog posts about what they would like to see in the Rust roadmap for 2018.
 The blog posts can be seen via [readrust](https://readrust.net/rust-2018/), which is a blog post aggregator.